Pi4J/pi4j-maven-archetype/README.md

 If you deploy the archetype in a remote repository, use this command to generate a new skeleton project:

-`mvn archetype:generate -DarchetypeGroupId=it.lb.rasp -DarchetypeArtifactId=raspimaven-archetype -DarchetypeVersion=1.0-SNAPSHOT`
+`mvn archetype:generate -DarchetypeGroupId=com.pi4j -DarchetypeArtifactId=pi4j-maven-archetype -DarchetypeVersion=1.0-SNAPSHOT`

 # The generated skeleton project